onevcat/UniWebView-Docs/docs/guide/faq.md

 ## Sometimes the session is not kept on iOS.

 On iOS, the web view is running in another self-managed process.
 It always takes some time (typically several seconds) to synchronize your cookie/session to the cookie storage.
 So if you destroy the web view too soon before the storage could be synced, the cookie/session information might be lost.
-This behavior is more likely a limitation of `WKWebView` on iOS system.
+This behavior is more likely a limitation of `WKWebView` on the iOS system.

 ## Does this package support Unity Personal or does it only work in Unity Professional?

-UniWebView can work well in all supported platforms with both Unity Personal and Profession.
+UniWebView can work well on all supported platforms with both Unity Personal and Profession.

 ## Is there a trial version?